Skip to content

 Here's how to get started with Docker Deployment:

 First, install Docker on your Ubuntu system.
 Then, create a folder for your configuration and run Fleet as a container.
-This keeps your setup isolated and simple to update.
+This keeps your setup isolated and clean for future updates.

 Manual Binary Installation